-(A) A description of high-quality student academic assessments, if any, that are in addition to the academic assessments described in the State plan under section 111(b)(3), that the local educational agency and schools served under this part will use-

-- To determine the success of children served under this part in meeting the state student academic achievement standards, - To provide information to teachers, parents, and students on the progress being made toward meeting the State student academic achievement standards described in Section 1111(b)(1)(D)(ii)\;

-Student testing data is analyzed to identify performance influences that need improvement.
-Home reporting of student progress is an on-going activity with progress reports, report cards, parent conferences and the signed return of student performance activities.
+- (A) A description of high-quality student academic assessments, if any, that are in addition to the academic assessments described in the State plan under section 111(b)(3), that the local educational agency and schools served under this part will use- - To determine the success of children served under this part in meeting the state student academic achievement standards, - To provide information to teachers, parents, and students on the progress being made toward meeting the State student academic achievement standards described in Section 1111(b)(1)(D)(ii); Student testing data is analyzed to identify performance influences that need improvement.
+Home reporting of student progress is an on-going activity with progress reports, report cards, parent conferences, and the signed return of student performance activities.
 Other informative activities include open houses, parent training, parenting activities and PTO meetings.
-Schoolwide performance indicators are correlated with the State's student performance standards as determined by the SDE using assessment scores from ARMT+, ACT Aspire, ACT Plan and ACT Explore.
-Schools also use on-going formative assessments to monitor student progress.

-• To assist in diagnosis, teaching, and learning in the classroom in ways that best enables low-achieving children served under this part to meet State student achievement academic standards and do well in the local curriculum;
+School wide performance indicators are correlated with the State's student performance standards as determined by the SDE using ACT ASPIRE, Formative Assessments, Work Keys and ACT Plus Writing.
+Schools, continually assess student performance through various reading and math inventories. - To assist in diagnosis, teaching, and learning in the classroom in ways that best enables low-achieving children served under this part to meet State student achievement academic standards and do well in the local curriculum;

+All Title I students in grades K-12 receive frequent reading assessments through reading inventories and administration of Scantron, DIBELS and STAR.
+Teachers are trained in the research-based ARI and AMSTI teaching model.
-All students in grades 1-6 are given on-going reading and math formative assessments to monitor and track academic progress.
-Teachers and Administrators participate in monthly data meetings in order to monitor and adjust instruction to best meet the needs of all students. • To determine what revisions are needed to projects under this part so that such children meet the State student academic achievement standards;

-Each school has a Continuous Improvement Planning Team that is staffed by school personnel, parents, administrators, community leaders, service providers, and Title I staff.
-This team is responsible for initial school wide planning and meets regularly to review new data, monitor program implementations, and adjust program components to insure that Title I children are on track to reach performance standards.
+To determine what revisions are needed to projects under this part so that such children meet the State student academic achievement standards; Each school has a Continuous Improvement Planning Team that is staffed by school personnel, parents, administrators, community leaders, service providers, and Title I staff.
+This team is responsible for initial school wide planning and meets regularly to review new data, monitor program implementations, and adjust program components to insure that Title I children meet the State's student performance standards.